 Petal-Type Patch – A type of petal closure that is separate from the bottom fabric used to hold in and protect the spout during transport.
 Also referred to as reinforcement square.

 Polyester – A type of polymer often used in producing monofilament multifilament yarns and threads.
-It is typically not easy to recycle with a polypropylene FIBC, since the polymers are virtually incompatible.
+It is typically not easy to recycle with a polypropylene FIBC or poly bulk bags, since the polymers are virtually incompatible.

 Polypropylene – A type of polymer used in producing monofilament and multifilament yams and threads.